 I have received post-graduate training and certification in veterinary social work through the University of Tennessee School of Social Work and Veterinary Medicine.
 As a veterinary social worker, I provide on-site supportive services to Summit Veterinary Referral Center in Tacoma, WA: www.summitvets.com

-My focus is supporting clients through grief and loss (anticipatory and bereavement), acting as a liaison between pet owners and the veterinary team, assisting pet owners with making difficult treatment decisions, and helping doctors and staff with compassion fatigue and stress management.
+My focus is supporting clients through grief and loss (anticipatory and bereavement), acting as a liaison between pet owners and the veterinary team, assisting pet owners with making difficult treatment decisions, providing consultations and support to doctors and their staff.

 Follow my blog with Summit Veterinary Referral Center here!